KnpLabs/KnpMenuBundle/docs/menu_builder_service.rst

         }
     }

+That's it!
+The menu is *very* configurable.
+For more details, see the `KnpMenu documentation`_.

-Next, register your menu builder as service and register its ``createMainMenu`` method as a menu builder:
+Next, register your menu builder as service and register its ``createMainMenu`` method as a menu builder.
+When using autoconfiguration, the ``#[AsMenuBuilder]`` attribute takes care of it.
+When not using autoconfiguration, you need to register the menu builder by add the ``knp_menu.menu_builder`` tag:

 .. code-block:: yaml